 The NASUWT has been at the forefront of raising the problem of prejudice-related bullying and has ensured that this particular type of bullying is included in Government anti-bullying guidance.

 The NASUWT previously engaged in a constructive dialogue with the then Department for Children, Schools and Families (DCSF), now the Department for Education on a programme of work to tackle prejudice-related bullying in schools.
-This resulted in a range of guidance on tackling bullying related to race, religion and culture in 2006, followed by advice on cyberbullying along with the launch in September 2007 of the overarching ‘Safe to Learn?’ advice on how to embed anti-bullying work in schools.
+This resulted in a range of guidance on tackling bullying related to race, religion and culture, followed by advice on cyberbullying along with the of the overarching ‘Safe to Learn?’ advice on how to embed anti-bullying work in schools.

-The links give you access to the specialist advice that was produced by the DCSF on homophobic bullying and the bullying of pupils with special education needs (SEN) and disabilities, which the NASUWT was instrumental is securing.
-Advice on sexist, sexual and transphobic bullying was published in December 2009.
+The links give you access to the specialist advice on homophobic bullying, sexist, sexual and transphobic bullying and the bullying of pupils with special education needs (SEN) and disabilities, which the NASUWT was instrumental is securing.
 All of these documents provide valuable resources for dealing with the bullying of teachers as well as pupils.
-The NASUWT also secured agreement to introduce in schools the reporting and recording of incidents of bullying of staff and pupils.
-Regrettably, the Coalition Government has failed to take this forward.
 The NASUWT continues to make representations and lobby the DfE about the need to maintain the guidance and reporting in order to address the problem of bullying in schools effectively.